 The vehicle’s future was uncertain for long: The same winds that have blown away dust from the solar panels would cover them again, as Mars experienced unprecedented dust storms.
-In February of this year, a third rover – ‘Perseverance’ – landed successfully on Mars.
-Unlike its predecessors, it came with a small helicopter, called ‘Ingenuity’ (header image), and is powered by a radioisotope battery, instead.
+In February of this year, a fifth rover – ‘Perseverance’ – landed successfully on Mars.
+Unlike its predecessors, it brought a small helicopter, called ‘Ingenuity’ (header image).
+Whilst the helicopter is solar powered, the rover is driven by a radioisotope battery instead.

 Even without epic Martian dust storms, a previous 90-day mission by the ‘Sojourner’ rover saw its power output reduced by 23% by the mission’s end.
 Similarly, accumulating dust here on earth reduces solar panel energy production – after one month by up to a third in arid regions like the Middle East, unless they are expensively maintained.